TheSunShiningDev/dotfiles/JOURNAL.md

 But other than that, I haven't really been doing anything the last few days.

 My learning has made me more comfortable in the terminal and with dotfiles.
 Now I feel like I am documenting too much.
 Because I can have comments and notes in the actual files!

+**Oct 31, 2024**

+Morning - 6:00 AM

+Documenting my setup at definitely helped me learn more.
+I went from not using the terminal, or vim much to now using neovim to edit this doc!!!
+I am looking forward to learning more today and setting up more.

+I am liking my lazy setup for neovim.
+And I am thinking of going with no plugins for vim.
+And maybe I will set up another text editor today, so I have more options!